felleslosninger/docs/_docs/ELMA/elma_as_service_provider.md

 ![](images/elma/sp/participant_edit.PNG)

-### Swedish participants
-Swedish participants are added by specifying the ICD 0007, followed by an organization number.
-For corporations (aktiebolag/aksjeselskap) a ten-numbered organization number is sufficient, whereas for a sole proprietorship (enskild firma/enkeltmannsforetak) a century prefix is required in order to verify the organization's identity.
-Valid century prefixes are 18, 19 and 20.
-The format is thus [18|19|20] + <organization-number>.

 ### Delete participant
 To delete a participant you should be standing in the same window as above.
 (Endpoints->Your endpoint).
 From here you can click delete on the selected participant to remove it from your endpoint.
 If you attempt to delete a participant from the Participants view(pressing the home button) you will get an error.
 This delete button will be removed in a future release as it's not meant to be there.